pkulchenko/fullmoon/README.md

-Each registered route by default responds to all HTTP methods (GET, PUT, POST, etc.); if an application needs to execute different functions depending on the request method, Fullmoon provides two main options to support this: (1) to check for the request method inside an action handler (using `request.method` value) and (2) to add a condition that filters out requests such that only request with the specified method(s) reach the action handler:
+Each registered route by default responds to all HTTP methods (GET, PUT, POST, etc.); if an application needs to execute different functions depending on the request method, the library provides two main options to support this: (1) check for the request method inside an action handler (using `request.method` value) and (2) add a condition that filters out requests such that only request with the specified method(s) reach the action handler: